durrantmm/mustache/README.md

 This is a step that must be repeated whenever using mustache from within this environment.

-Now install in an editable form with the command
+Now install mustache from with the command

-    pip install --editable .
+    pip install .

 Once complete, you can check to see if mustache installed properly by simply typing